maxrios/maxrios.github.io/_posts/2025-04-11-A-Pragmatic-Comparison-of-User-Impersonation-and-RBAC.md

 ---
 layout: post
-title: >
-  Making the Call: A Pragmatic Comparison of User Impersonation and RBAC
+title: A Pragmatic Comparison of User Impersonation and RBAC
 ---

 The ability for a service to operate beyond its authorized controls, effectively performing actions as the user, forms the core of programmatic user impersonation.
 User impersonation, or just impersonation, is a powerful tool that can be a convenient solution and a complex troublemaker.
 Let’s try and visualize this: